circonus-labs/nad/README.md

 If your operating system vendor doesn't package it for you, you may be interested in Circonus-maintained
 [omnibus packages](http://updates.circonus.net/node-agent/packages/ "nad omnibus packages").
+These are self-contained packages that come with a private copy of node and will automatically install and start the service.

 Otherwise, check it out and run make install.

 There are install targets for some operating systems, which enable